iu-1992/AWS_grocery/README.md

 ## 🚀 Overview

-GroceryMate is an application developed as part of the Masterschools program by **Alejandro Roman Ibanez**.
-It is a modern, full-featured e-commerce platform designed for seamless online grocery shopping.
-It provides an intuitive user interface and a secure backend, allowing users to browse products, manage their shopping basket, and complete purchases efficiently.

 GroceryMate is a modern, full-featured e-commerce platform designed for seamless online grocery shopping.
 It provides an intuitive user interface and a secure backend, allowing users to browse products, manage their shopping basket, and complete purchases efficiently.

 ## 🛒 Features